zmknox/zmknox.github.io/about.md

 All content on this site is mine unless otherwise specified, and my opinions do not reflect or represent the views of my exployer or school.

-**Programming Experience:** I have the most experience with Swift (for iOS development), JavaScript (developing APIs and backend tools), Java (used a lot in school), and Python (3, please).
+**Programming Experience:** I have the most experience with JavaScript (developing APIs and backend tools), Swift (for iOS development), Java (used a lot in school), and Python (3, please).
 I'm also familliar with C, Kotlin, and probably some things I've forgotten about.
 I can also build a website (like this one) with HTML/CSS, but I wouldn't really classify that as programming.

-**Framework Experience:** UIKit (Swift, iOS Development), Node.js (backends and APIs), ExpressJS, React (JS), Flask (Python), Android (Kotlin/Java), Django (Python), Bootstrap (HTML/CSS/JS), Meteor (JS), Material Design Lite (HTML/CSS)
+**Framework Experience:** Node.js (backends and APIs), UIKit (Swift, iOS Development), ExpressJS, React (JS), Flask (Python), Android (Kotlin/Java), Django (Python), Bootstrap (HTML/CSS/JS), Meteor (JS), Material Design Lite (HTML/CSS)

 **System Experience:** macOS (OS X), Linux/UNIX (preferring a Debian/Ubuntu base), Windows (including some Windows Server knowledge), Cisco IOS

-**Tools Experience:** git (version control), Visual Studio Code, vim, Xcode, Slack, various office suites
+**Tools Experience:** git (version control), Visual Studio Code, vim, Xcode, Slack

 My preferred text editor is Visual Studio Code.
 Xcode is pretty good too.
 IntelliJ's debugger is fantastic. vim is fine in a pinch.